dongyuwei/hallelujahIM/README.md

 2. hallelujahIM is also a __Spell-Checker__: when you input wrong word, it will give you the right candidates.
 3. hallelujahIM is also a __Text-Expander__: it will load the file `~/.you_expand_me.json` in your Home directory.
 You can define your favorite substitutions, such as `{"te":"text expander", "yem":"you expand me"}`.
 4. Instant translation when you typing the word(translate to Chinese right now, but the translation dictionary can be configured).
-5. Pinyin(Hanyu Pinyin) in, English out: you can input Pinyin and get the corresponding English word.
+5. Pinyin in, English out: you can input Hanyu Pinyin and get the corresponding English word.
 6. You can swith to the default English input mode(the normal||quiet||silent mode) by press the shift key.
 Press shift again, it switch to the auto-suggestion mode